 This video covers the recent and more distant history of an eighteenth-century period room and its remarkable journey from Damascus to Los Angeles.
 It documents a four-year long process of study and conservation at the Los Angeles County Museum of Art.
 Now restored, the room exudes a kind of grace, warmth and beauty, which is in keeping with its original function as a place for welcoming guests.

-In the early morning hours just before dawn on March 10th, 2012, the transporter carrying the megalith that will be part of Michael Heizer's Levitated Mass at LACMA arrived at the museum.
-The transporter traveled through four counties (Riverside, San Bernardino, Orange, and Los Angeles) and twenty-two cities in a carefully orchestrated journey that attracted thousands of bystanders.
-At 340 tons, the boulder is one of the largest megaliths moved since ancient times.
+In the early morning hours just before dawn on March 10th, 2012, the transporter carrying the megalith used to create Michael Heizer's Levitated Mass at LACMA arrived at the museum.
+The transporter traveled through four counties (Riverside, San Bernardino, Orange, and Los Angeles) and 22 cities in a carefully orchestrated journey that attracted thousands of bystanders.
+At 340 tons, the boulder is one of the largest moved since ancient times.

 The Serial Impulse at Gemini G.E.L. celebrates the legendary Los Angeles print shop's 50th anniversary.
 In this video, co-founder Sidney Felsen shares stories behind works by Joseph Albers, Robert Rauschenberg, Frank Stella, Roy Lichtenstein and other artists featured in the exhibition.

 Frame x Frame: Reimagining the Everyday is a tour and digital animation workshop for seventh grade students.
 Teaching Artists lead students on a tour of the collection, analyzing how artists have transformed ordinary objects in unexpected ways.
 Following the tour, students visit the studio where they re-imagine everyday items by combining the traditional art of drawing with technology.
 Learn more.